 In most cases, your baby will be able to breastfeed once they are awake enough to drink liquids without problems, as advised by the healthcare provider.
 How long this will take will vary.
 But here are some things you can do to make the experience less stressful:

 You may have to miss 1 or more breastfeeding sessions.
 Pumping your breasts to express your milk will ease discomfort and keep up your milk supply.
 This process will be a little easier if you plan ahead.

 Ask your baby's healthcare provider where you may pump while at the hospital.
 Electric pumps are often available to use.
 If you will be missing more than a few nursing sessions and won't be at the hospital all the time, think about renting an electric breast pump from the hospital.

 Steady milk production depends on effective and regular milk expression until your baby is ready and able to breastfeed again.
 Pump on the same schedule as your baby would normally breastfeed.
-Use a double collection kit that lets you pump both breasts at once.
-Most mothers will need to pump for about 10 minutes when double-pumping, or 10 minutes on each breast.
+Use a double collection kit that lets you pump both breasts at once, if possible.
+Pump until your breasts are softened and comfortable.
+This often takes 10 to 20 minutes on each side for most mothers.
 If your baby is a newborn and your milk has not yet come in, pump at least 8 times in 24 hours.
 You may not see any milk during the first few pumping sessions.
 And you may only get drops for several sessions after that.
 The milk produced before days 3 to 5 after delivery is called colostrum.
 It is normally produced in low amounts.
 But colostrum is very rich in the anti-infective factors that are important for your baby.

 Breastmilk may be frozen for several months.
 Or it can be refrigerated and used within 4 days after pumping.
 You will need to correctly collect, label, and store your milk.
 Talk with a certified lactation consultant (IBCLC) for more information about pumping and breastmilk storage.